Directory of World Wide Swim School Teachers and Swim Schools

-- Teachers and swim schools enrolled in our professional development programs are presented with teaching strategies, programming advise, lesson planning and best practice knowledge that Laurie has developed over the past 40 years.
+- Teachers and swim schools enrolled in our professional development programs are presented with teaching strategies, programming advice, lesson planning and best practice knowledge that Laurie has developed over the past 40 years.

 - The teachers and swim schools listed on our site are receiving new training material each month to keep their programs at the forefront of the learn to swim industry.

-- This training ensure your child has the best swimming experience possible.
+- This training ensures your child has the best swimming experience possible.

 What to look for in a swim school

-When looking for a swim school there are wide range of factors to consider apart from the obvious – clean warm water, qualified teachers and a happy learning environment.
+When looking for a swim school there is a wide range of factors to consider apart from the obvious – clean warm water, qualified teachers and a happy learning environment.

 Like any educational establishment, a swim school needs to have a strong curriculum.